Kintyre/ksconf/docs/source/install_advanced.rst

 Install the Wheel manually (offline mode)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Download the latest "Wheel" file file from `PyPI <https://pypi.org/project/kintyre-splunk-conf/#files>`__, copy it to the destination server
+Download the latest "Wheel" file file from `PyPI <kintyre-splunk-conf-wheel>`_, copy it to the destination server
 and install with pip.

 Offline pip install: